 Curious about the story behind apple pie moonshine?
 According to author Vivian Howard, “When bootleggers had to hide their shine, they’d mix it with apple cider and store it in the cider jug.
 The juice-colored camouflage quelled suspicion and made white lightning easier to drink.
 Eventually apple pie moonshine, also called applejack, became a concoction moonshiners hung their hat on.”
+Words cannot contain the brilliance behind this.
+And it’s also brilliantly easy to toss together.
+Just combine apple cider, spices, vodka, and apples, wait a few hours, and then splash it in a punch bowl, pour it into Mason jars, or just keep it all to yourself and indulge in a nip every once in a while.
 This apple pie moonshine recipe makes a blissfully ginormous batch.
-Start with everclear or vodka, add the rest of the ingredients, and then splash it in a punch bowl, pour it in Mason jars and gift it to that special someone, or just keep it all to yourself and indulge in a nip every once in a while.
-You can easily cut the recipe in half for a smaller batch…although why would you want to do such a thing?!–Renee Schettler Rossi
+You can easily cut the recipe in half for a smaller batch, although we do have to question, why would you want to do such a thing?!
+Originally published November 23, 2016.–Renee Schettler Rossi

 Special Equipment: Mason jars